 - Overboard: sleeping in… I absolutely love sleeping in in the mornings.
 I always have the coolest dreams from the time I first start waking up till the time I get out of bed (usually 7am to noon-ish).
 The problem is the noon-ish part… while I love these dreams, I hate getting up late having wasted the whole morning.
 Especially since I had school in the afternoon most days this semester, I found that my sleep schedule was either go to bed late, wake up late, or go to bed early, wake up late.
 I think I got the most hours of sleep in university ever this last semester (averaged about 10 hour sleeps… which isn’t bad, just excessive).

 - Not enough: Note, I ended up getting a summer job that turned from temporary into part-time, in retail (another accomplishment achieved!).
-I’ve noticed that when someone is relying on me to do something, I will do my absolute best to do it perfectly, the exact way that they want it, regardless of how much I have to push myself.
-Then that person gets super happy (ex, my manager), and holds me to that high a standard for everything.
-That stresses me out… Sometimes I just can’t function at 100% and I don’t get everything done that’s been asked of me.
+I’ve noticed that when someone is relying on me to do something, I will do my absolute best to do it perfectly, the exact way that they want it, regardless of how much I have to push myself, or how important the task is.
+Then that person gets super happy (eg: my manager), and holds me to that high a standard for everything else.
+That stresses me out… Sometimes I just can’t function at 100% and I don’t get everything done that’s been asked of me (especially when I have 4 h to do 8 h worth of stuff).
 In those situations, I just have to realize that I am doing the best that I can.
-There are always more hours in the day that I can finish whatever task was asked of me, and my breaks can’t always wait.
+There are always more days that I can finish whatever task was asked of me, and my breaks can’t always wait.

 So all that said, I’ve been more grateful, less judgemental, and more-or-less relaxed (LOL), not to mention I got a job to pay for school, I finished third year (and the start of forth so far) with a great GPA, and I’ve started to listen more and actually think before I speak.
 All in all, 2016 was an eye-opening year.